 There have also been other Gentile rulers who acknowledged God, even before Christ came.
 Nebuchadnezzar of Babylon, once hating God, finally was forced to confess that He was “the most High” and “King of heaven” (Daniel 4:34, 37).
-Another was the Queen of Sheba, who recognized “the Lord thy God” (again Jehovah Elohim, I Kings 10:9).
+Another was the Queen of Sheba, who recognized “the LORD thy God” (again Jehovah Elohim, 1 Kings 10:9).
 Then there was the king of Nineveh and Assyria, who believed in God at the preaching of Jonah (Jonah 3:6-10).
-In fact in the ages to come “the kings of the earth” will all “bring their glory and honor" to the Lord in the holy city (Revelation 21:24).
+In fact, in the ages to come “the kings of the earth” will all “bring their glory and honour” to the Lord in the holy city (Revelation 21:24).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.